noaione/yuusha-shoukan-ln/sources/v04/chapter5.md

 like she’s feeling the peak of happiness.

-[...It seems that you two surpass the others knowing that Master is the best one in the world....
+[...It seems that you two surpass the others knowing that Master is the best one in the world...
 Good!
 Strive hard to be subordinates worthy of Master’s name!]

 [ [ Hahh! ] ]